ccxt/ccxt/wiki/Manual.md

 The `BaseError` class is a generic error class for all sorts of errors, including accessibility and request/response mismatch.
 Users should catch this exception at the very least, if no error differentiation is required.

+There's two generic families of special cases or subtrees in the error hierarchy, both derived from `BaseError`:

+- `NetworkError`
+- `ExchangeError`

+A `NetworkError` is a non-critical non-breaking error, not really an error in a full sense, but more like a temporary unavailability situation, that could be caused by any condition or by any factor, including maintenance, DDoS protections, and temporary bans.
+The reason for having a big family of `NetworkError` is to group all exceptions that can reappear or disappear upon a later retry or upon a retry from a different location, all the rest being equal (with the same user input, put simply, same order price and amount, same symbol, etc...).

+In contrast, the `ExchangeError` is a critical error indeed, and it differs from the `NetworkError` in a very specific way – if you get an `ExchangeError` with your input, then you should always get the same `ExchangeError` with that same input.

+The distinction between the two families of exceptions is such that one family is recoverable and the other family is unrecoverable. `NetworkError` means you can retry later and it can magically go away by itself, so a subsequent retry may succeed and the user may be able to recover from a `NetworkError` just by waiting.
+An `ExchangeError` is a fatal error, so, it means, something went bad and it will go bad every time, unless you change the input.

 ## ExchangeError

 This exception is thrown when an exchange server replies with an error in JSON.
 Possible reasons: